 The persistent difference in academic performance between different ethnic and racial groups, income levels, gender, and special student groups.

-The PARCC assessment measures student achievement relative to the New Illinois Learning Standards.
-An achievement gap on a test like the PARCC is evident when one group of students outperforms another group, and the average scores indicate a significant difference between the groups that persists over time.
-If a subgroup has fewer than 10 students, no comparison data will be shown.
+Achievement gaps are evident when one group of students outperforms another group and the average scores indicate a significant difference between the groups that persists over time.
+When a subgroup has fewer than 10 students, the comparison data is not shown.
 This is done to protect student privacy.

 Focus – clear and consistent goals, strategies, and leadership

 Rigorous curriculum – clearly defined, high expectations for student learning